mcdomx/marks-covid-tracker/README.md

     `pip install pipenv`
 3. Get a census application key (https://api.census.gov/data/key_signup.html)
-4. Create a .env file and add variables as decribed below
+4. Create a `.env` file in the root and add variables as described in the "Local Environment Variables" section below.
 5. Launch the pipenv virtual environment

     `pipenv shell`